-Currently Glaude is at work on a book about James Baldwin, tentatively titled James Baldwin’s America, 1963-1972.
-Of Baldwin, Glaude writes, “Baldwin’s writing does not bear witness to the glory of America.
-It reveals the country’s sins, and the illusion of innocence that blinds us to the reality of others.
-Baldwin’s vision then requires a confrontation with history (with slavery, Jim Crow segregation, with whiteness) to overcome its hold on us.
-Not to posit the greatness of America, but to establish the ground upon which to imagine the country anew.”
-Democracy in Black has been described in similar terms.
-Bill Moyers says the book “breathes with prophetic fire,” recently writing, “Democracy in Black is rich in history and bold in opinion, and inconvenient truths leap from every page.”
+One of the nation's most prominent scholars, Dr. Eddie S. Glaude Jr., is a passionate educator, author, political commentator, and public intellectual who examines the complex dynamics of the American experience.
+His writings, including "Democracy in Black: How Race Still Enslaves the American Soul", "In a Shade of Blue: Pragmatism and the Politics of Black America", and his most recent, the New York Times bestseller, "Begin Again: James Baldwin's America and Its Urgent Lessons for our Own", takes an exhaustive look at Black communities, the difficulties of race in the United States and the challenges we face as a democracy.
+Of Baldwin, Glaude writes, "Baldwin's writing does not bear witness to the glory of America.
+It reveals the country's sins and the illusion of innocence that blinds us to the reality of others.
+Baldwin's vision requires a confrontation with our history (with slavery, Jim Crow segregation, with whiteness) to overcome its hold on us.
+Not to posit the greatness of America, but to establish the ground upon which to imagine the country anew."

 A highly accomplished and respected scholar of religion, Glaude is a former president of the American Academy of Religion.
 His books on religion and philosophy include "An Uncommon Faith: A Pragmatic Approach to the Study of African American Religion", "African American Religion: A Very Short Introduction", and "Exodus!
 Religion, Race and Nation in Early 19th Century Black America", which was awarded the Modern Language Association's William Sanders Scarborough Book Prize.